Leo-Chu/Context-Conditioned-Spatio-Temporal-Predictive-Learning/README.md

 # Context-Conditioned-Spatio-Temporal-Predictive-Learning

-I uploaded the network modules in the proposed method.
+I uploaded the network module of the proposed method.
 It can be easily integrated into the well-known predictive tasks in the literature, such as predrnn, convlstm.
-For example, use the module in the wellknow PredRNNN (https://github.com/thuml/predrnn-pytorch)
+For example, use the module in the well-known PredRNNN (https://github.com/thuml/predrnn-pytorch)

 Pls leave me a message if you have any concerns.
+Pls contact me at lc_285@usc.edu

 If you find this code is useful for you, pls cite my work: